archivesspace/tech-docs/src/content/docs/about/development.md

 ### CI/CD

 Before new changes are accepted into the code base, the [end-to-end](#end-to-end) and [code style](#code-style) tests need to pass.
-Tech Docs uses [GitHub Actions](https://docs.github.com/en/actions) for its continuous integration and continuous delivery (CI/CD) platform, which automates the testing and deployment process.
-The tests are defined in yaml files found in `.github/workflows` and are run automatically when new changes are proposed.
+Tech Docs uses [GitHub Actions](https://docs.github.com/en/actions) for its continuous integration and continuous delivery (CI/CD) platform, which automates the testing and deployment processes.
+The tests are defined in yaml files found in `.github/workflows/` and are run automatically when new changes are proposed.